🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Priya Anand

-Since launching in 2020, Polymarket has remained a leading force in prediction markets, accumulating more than $10B in total trading activity.
-Yet as 2026 brings fresh entrants and sector maturation, does it maintain its position as the premier choice?
-This guide examines what traders should consider when evaluating the platform.
+Since launching in 2020, Polymarket has established itself as a leading force in the prediction market space, accumulating more than $10B in total trading volume.
+Yet as 2026 brings fresh entrants and an increasingly sophisticated marketplace, the question remains: does it retain its crown?
+This analysis covers what traders should understand about the platform today.

 Polymarket Overview